 - Drill-down from portfolio summary to a single payment line

-- Exportable to CSV/Excel for your own modeling
+- Exportable to CSV/Excel for independent modeling

 - API access for fund-level rollups across pools